-5. You’re at a Loss Without an Attorney
+5. You’re at a Loss Without a DUI Lawyer

-You need the help of an attorney to get the best possible outcome in a DUI situation.
+You need the help of a DUI lawyer to get the best possible outcome if you are accused of drinking and driving, especially if you were in an accident.
 Representing yourself is not a good idea.
-The laws concerning DUIs are complex and vary from state to state.
-If you are going to trial, you have the right to an attorney, and you are going to need one.
-An experienced attorney knows the law and the nuances of the court system and will do a far better job of representing you than you could do for yourself.
+The laws concerning DUIs are complex, and Arizona’s DUI enforcement is very strict.
+If you are going to trial, you have the right to an Arizona DUI attorney, and you are going to need one.
+An experienced Arizona DUI attorney knows the law and the nuances of the court system and will do a far better job of representing you than you could do for yourself.
 Having qualified legal counsel will ensure that your rights are protected.
 While the Arizona statutes prohibit the reduction of a DUI to a lesser offense, DUI attorneys can potentially negotiate with the prosecution on your behalf for a plea bargain or a reduced sentence depending on the severity of the case.